 Our home-grown musical director Mark Conching credits De's influence on his own development as a barbershop musician.
 Another big part of De's barbershop legacy is Steve, who grew up in our chorus, was himself a member of a later iteration of the Tiki Tones, has sung with nationally top flight quartets in Texas, and is a prominent member of the world-renowned Vocal Majority chorus and an accomplished choir teacher at Lewisville High School in Texas.

 We ended last week's rehearsal early to give De a send-off, and we extend to him our fondest aloha and best wishes.
-De, we look forward to seeing you in October in Sacramento and hearing about life in Texas!
+De, we look forward to seeing you in October in Modesto and hearing about life in Texas!